New England Premier and Pre National Tour Engagement

 August 21 - September 1, 2018

-Adapted from the screenplay by: Jonathan Lynn, Additional material by: Eric Price & Hunter Foster
+Adapted from the screenplay by: Jonathan Lynn; Additional material by Hunter Foster, Sandy Rustin and Eric Price.

-If you loved the movie Clue, you’ll kill to be among the first audiences to see the new stage adaptation.
-Based on the iconic Paramount movie adaptation of the classic Hasbro board game, Clue is a hilarious farce-meets-murder-mystery.
+If you loved the movie Clue: On Stage, you’ll kill to be among the first audiences to see the new stage adaptation.
+Based on the iconic Paramount movie adaptation of the classic Hasbro board game, Clue: On Stage is a hilarious farce-meets-murder-mystery.
 This live staging tells the shocking tale of six mysterious guests who attend an unusual dinner party where murder and blackmail are both on the menu.
-An evening of slapstick, slamming doors, and some of the funniest one-liners in movie history, Clue will leave both cult-fans and newcomers in stitches.
+An evening of slapstick, slamming doors, and some of the funniest one-liners in movie history, Clue: On Stage will leave both cult-fans and newcomers in stitches.

 Hunter Foster (Director) – Hunter has appeared on Broadway in The Bridges of Madison County, Hands on a Hardbody, Million Dollar Quartet, The Producers, Little Shop of Horrors (Tony nomination), Urinetown, Les Miserables, Footloose, Grease and King David.
 He is an Artistic Associate at the Bucks County Playhouse where he has directed, Company, Ain’t Misbehavin’, The Buddy Holly Story, National Pastime, The Rocky Horror Show (2013, 2014 and 2016), Summer of ’42, and It’s a Wonderful Life.
 Other directing credits include: Cabaret, My Fair Lady (Cape Playhouse), Grease (North Carolina Theatre), Spamalot (Casa Manana) and has directed productions of the Million Dollar Quartet for the Ogunquit Playhouse, Gateway Playhouse and Westchester Broadway Theatre.
 As a book writer he has written the books to the musicals, Jasper in Deadland, which played at the 5th Avenue Theatre in Seattle in Spring 2015 following its world premiere at Prospect Theater Company in NYC.
 Hunter also wrote the book to the Off-Broadway musical, Summer of ’42 which opened at the Variety Arts Theatre in New York City and was nominated for an Outer Critic Award for best new Off-Broadway musical.
 Other recent book writing credits include The Circus in Winter (Goodspeed Musicals), Clyde and Bonnie: A Folktale (New York Musical Theatre Festival, Aurora Theatre), The Hollow (Signature Theatre) and Blue Ridge Sky.
 Hunter is a graduate of the University of Michigan (BFA in Musical Theatre).